Our Dallas Employment Lawyers Help Resolve Workplace Claims

-The laws governing employee benefits are distinct from those governing the process of joining, rising through the ranks, and leaving a company.
+The laws governing employee benefits are distinct from those governing the course of joining, rising through the ranks, and leaving an employer.
 Texas insurance laws and the federal Employee Retirement Income Security Act (ERISA) give rights to employees who are entitled to employment benefits.
 Employee benefits are always being expanded or contracted, depending upon many factors.
-Our Dallas employment lawyers may be able to help you with employee benefits that were denied or withdrawn illegally.
+The employment lawyers in our Dallas law firm may be able to help you with employee benefits that were denied or withdrawn illegally by an employer.
 If you have a claim that was denied or ignored, contact Kilgore & Kilgore.
 We have helped many people get the benefits they were denied.

-Click on this link to read some of the many client testimonials that people have sent our firm to thank our Dallas employment lawyers for getting them what they deserved.
+Click on this link to read some of the many client testimonials that clients have sent our law firm to thank our lawyers for getting them what they deserved.
 Kilgore & Kilgore may be able to do the same for you.

-To schedule a free review of the facts of your case, click here contact us.
+Thanks for visiting our firm website.
+To schedule a free review of the facts of your labor or employment case, call or click here contact us.

 Employment defamation expungement from FINRA Form U-5 and Compensatory Damages Award: